 Days 8–14.
 Receive the assessment; receive the level-of-care determination.
 Pick an MCO.
 Tell your Care Manager at the first call that you want PPP.

 Days 15–21.
-Fiscal Intermediary (Palco or PPL) enrollment paperwork arrives.
-Identify your PCA (spouse OK; only exclusion is parent of minor-child).
+Fiscal Intermediary enrollment paperwork arrives.
+Identify your PCA (spouse OK; only exclusion is parent of a minor-child recipient).
 Begin background checks (CHRI, IdentoGO if required).
 Complete PCA orientation.

 Days 22–28.
 First PCA shifts logged via EVV.
-First FI paycheck arrives within ~14 days of first time entry.
+First FI paycheck arrives within about 14 days of first time entry.

 Days 29–30.
 If a wartime veteran, file for VA Aid & Attendance through your county VSO and screen for PCAFC eligibility at VA NJ Health Care System (East Orange or Lyons) or Wilmington VAMC.
 If you're employed in NJ and need extended leave, file for NJ Family Leave Insurance at myleavebenefits.nj.gov.